davejlong/n8n-nodes-unifi/README.md

 - [Resources](#resources)
 - [Funding](#funding)

+## Warning

+The UniFi Site Manager API is part of the Early Access program and is still in active development.

 ## Installation

 Follow the [installation guide](https://docs.n8n.io/integrations/community-nodes/installation/) in the n8n community nodes documentation.

 ## Operations

+### Devices

+#### Get All

+Retrieves UniFi devices managed by a host

+### Hosts

+#### Get All

+Retrieve hosts associated with the UI account

+#### Get

+Retrieve detailed information about a specific host

+### Sites

+#### Get All

+Retrieve sites associated with the UI account.

 ## Credentials

+The UniFi Site Manager API is only available to Early Access Program members.
+See information about how to sign up for EA and get an API key from the [API Documentation](https://developer.ui.com/site-manager-api/gettingstarted/)

 ## Compatibility